 The BS degree in Health and Human Performance helps provide students with the prerequisite knowledge, skills and dispositions to enter the teacher education program (PK-12 certification in health and physical education) in the MAT in Physical Education which is accredited by KDE and NCATE.

-Detailed course requirements for completing the BS-HHP (PET), including courses specific to the track, are contained in the UofL Undergraduate Catalog.
+Detailed course requirements for completing the BS-HHP (PET), including courses specific to the track, are contained in the UofL Undergraduate Catalog (page 520).

 Prospective students must submit an online application for admission to the University of Louisville.

 For admission in good standing, prospective students applying with fewer than 24 earned credit hours at the college level must submit all of the following:

 For conditional admission, prospective students must submit one of the following:

 Dr. Carla Vidoni, Program Director